Mindgreppers/lifemaker_web/content/page/literature/life/who-am-I.md

 - Life can consciously affect any part of the infinite existence.
 The extent of the effect is not limited or affected by distance.
 For example, affecting the thoughts of each other or listening to each other from thousands of kilometers apart.
 Inert atoms or big objects like Earth also affect entire existence through different fields like electromagnetic or gravitational fields, but the effect diminishes based on distance.

 - Conscious energy can exert control over material energy.
 We are connected with a body (gross physical, subtle energetic, more subtle mental & most subtle causal) with which we do things and we percieve the world.
 Hence whatever Life is, it can connect with and affect matter and energy in physical fields through its body.
 Life is found to co-exist with the body.
 Upon contemplation it is revealed that Life can do nothing without a body.
-It always needs a body.
-So it must be so that Life (consciously or subconsciously) assembles a body instantaneously at its birth and thereafter, upon discarding bodies it doesn't need anymore.
+It always needs a body and always has one, whether physical, subtle or causal.

 #### 3. Evolution progress
-##### The gradual realisation of true nature of Self and Existence, finding wisdom and increasing freedom from desires and aversions is evolution progress.
+##### Learning is evolution.
+The gradual realisation of true nature of Self and Existence, finding wisdom and increasing freedom from desires and aversions is evolution progress.

 - With formation of a unit of Life that part of infinite manifest energy ends its journey of aeons of material development.
 It becomes _developed_.
 It finds its constitutional completeness as a unit of matter.
 From there it starts on another journey, possibly spanning aeons again.
 That journey is of _evolution progress or growth_.
 That journey is about discovery of own Self and finding the equilibrium within.
+- This stage is what all of animal kingdom and most of humanity on Earth is going through.
+We are all on journey of evolution progress.
+We are all here to experience certain experiences very important and desirable to our causal Self and we are doing the same.
+As we gain more experience, we learn.
+As we learn, we evolve.
+- In this stage the perspective of Life evolves from personal like-benefit-profit to justice-dharma-truth.
+One evolves from being 'selfish' to 'selfless'.
+One is on journey from being a limited individual being feeling separate from rest of co-existence, to a universal co-existential being realising more and more the infinite and eternal nature of consciousness and the oneness and onlyness of all-that-is.
+- As one learns more and more about the nature of Self and Existence, one finds greater harmony within and with the world.
+There is greater repitition of joy, heightened awareness and rightful conduct, action, work and behavior.

 #### 4. Evolution
 ##### Full and final awakening, in continuity & for eternity is evolution.
+A part of the infinite existence achieves the final stage of development and evolution.

-Once that happens, existence reaches the pinnacle of its development and evolution through that fully developed and evolved unit of energy.
-That itself is awakening, enlightenment or liberation.
+ - Evolution is becoming free from the force of desire or aversion.
+Once evolution fully happens, existence in form of that unit of Life reaches the pinnacle of its state of being.
+Evolution is also called awakening, enlightenment or liberation.
+It is the highest, eternally balanced and blissful state of consciousness to be in.
+Full evolution is Budhahood.

+- When a Life is fully evolved it finds permanence of balance and harmony both within and with the world.
+It exhibits joy, heightened awareness and rightful conduct, action, work and behavior in eternal continuity.

+- After evolution, there is happiness, peace, satisfaction and bliss in continuity.
+A fully evolved Life exhibits patience, courage, generosity, kindness, grace and compassion in continuity.
+Its perspective is permanently established in truthfulness-justice-dharma.

+## Why is it important to know who am I?
+Unless you know for sure _who you are_, how do you know what _you_ really want, how can _you_ be really satisfied, happy, in peace and bliss?
+Humanity suffers today despite all the material and scientific development because it tried to fulfill human desire and solve human problems without knowing what a human is.
+How can you solve a problem for someone without knowing your subject itself?

+So, without knowing yourself, you can not arrive at peace and resolution within and with the world around.

 In [Madhyasth Darshan](http://www.madyasth-darshan.info), Shri A Nagraj calls Life as a conscious atom and he explains about Life in great objective detail.
 Conscious atom, Life or I, is a mere choice of words.
 I suggest we pay attention to the object being meant by the word.
 That object is the phenomenon of which you, me and every other animal or conscious being out there in existence are instances or units of.
 A unit of that phenomenon is being called Life or conscious atom in Lifemaker literature.